BeppiMenozzi/BLog/README.md

 # B-Log

-Helper when debugging.
+Debug helper.
-With a single code line can show any kind of datatype in the logcat window, replicate that data in a toast and/or in a dialog window.
-Additionally, adds the running method name taken from the stack trace.
+With a single line of code it can show any kind of object in the logcat window, replicate that data in a toast and/or in a dialog window.
+You can see what's the running method name right on the device emulator.

 ### Setup (Gradle)
 Add **maven { url "https://jitpack.io" }** in project's build.gradle file.